williampruden/carpentr/README.md

 ## The Install
-You can install PaTables with either NPM or Yarn
+You can install Carpentr with either NPM or Yarn

 ### NPM
 ```
-$ npm install --save patables
+$ npm install --save carpentr
 ```

 ### Yarn
 ```
-$ yarn add patables
+$ yarn add carpentr
 ```